mohamed244134/mohamedahmed/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Mohamed!

 ---
-A Mechatronics Engineer who is on his way for doing a career shift 😁
+A Mechatronics Engineer who is on his way for doing a career shift Currently I'm doing my military service 👮‍♂ i'll finish at 25/05/2023😁

 I try to learn and study when ever i have a capacity ..
 ---